-We have developed this Toolkit to give service providers an understanding of the purpose and roles of Primary Health Networks, and the PHN in particular and to outline an expectation of what working with the PHN looks like.
+We have developed this Information Package to give service providers an understanding of the purpose and roles of Primary Health Networks, and PHN in particular.
 We hope that this will help you to work with us so that, together, we can secure the best possible health outcomes for our communities.

 Please use the key contacts listed further in this document for any further information you may need on the services you are providing.
 For more information about the Hunter New England and Central Coast Primary Health Network please visit our web site at www.thephn.com.au